August 5th, 2005

 - Fire the PC up.
 You might need to access the system BIOS in order to confirm the additional RAM (enter the [tag]BIOS[/tag] using the keystroke highlighted on-screen and then exit and save).

 This entry was posted on Friday, August 5th, 2005 at 11:11 and is filed under PC Doctor Repair/Upgrade Tips.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.